tensorflow/swift/README.md

 ## Installation and Usage

-You can download a pre-built package for Swift for TensorFlow [here](Installation.md).
-After installing Swift for TensorFlow, you can learn how to use the project [here](Usage.md).
+You can [download a pre-built package](Installation.md) for Swift for TensorFlow.
+After installation, you can follow the [instructions](Usage.md) to try it out.

 For instructions on building from source, visit [google/swift](https://github.com/google/swift/tree/tensorflow).